The-Animonculory/DogeCraft/README.md

 ## Updating the pack
 To update, import the new instance, and copy over your `Dogecraft/local/` and `Xaero` folders, options.txt, knownkeys.txt, shaderpacks, and resource packs from the old instance to the new one.

+## Using Galaxy's KubeJS scripts
+You cannot without my permission